 Name.
 Unique alphanumeric name for the menu, no spaces allowed.

 What to play?
 Allows you to choose whether the menu will play a prerecorded sound file (Prerecorded announcement) or a a sound file dynamically generated by a specified command.

 Announcement.
-You can select an existing announcement from the list of previously recorded Voice Prompts or record a new announcement by clicking "Record new".
+You can select an existing announcement from the list of previously recorded Voice Prompts or record a new announcement by one of three options: